-The Wellington Market (17.86 acres outside of the EPA and not part of this petition), is envisioned to be a charming streetscape with qualities of a 'main street' in a village that supports a collection of restaurants, shops, specialty retailers, local shops, office space, some residences and a luxury boutique hotel.
-The Wellington Market will be designed to be walkable and inviting for outdoor spaces and gatherings at its many new establishments.
+Main Street at the Wellington (17.86 acres outside of the EPA and not part of this petition), is envisioned to be a charming streetscape with qualities of a 'main street' in a village that supports a collection of restaurants, shops, specialty retailers, local shops, office space, some residences and a luxury boutique hotel.
+Main Street will be designed to be walkable and inviting for outdoor spaces and gatherings at its many new establishments.
 It is being designed as a place where all of Wellington can meet throughout the year.